-Dr. Ma uses qualitative and quantitative methods to study parent-child relationship, career development and mental health concerns within a multicultural context.
-Her research program has implications to advance the theory and clinical services for ethnic minority groups and immigrant children, youth and families.
-As a practicing clinician, she works closely with the Chinese immigrant community in New York City.
-She has a number of publications and has presented at numerous national conferences.
+Dr. Ma uses qualitative and quantitative methods to study parent-child relationship, career development, and mental health concerns within a multicultural framework.
+Her current research focus on develolping a culturally responsive intervention services for ethnic minority and immigrant children, youth, and families in the United States.
+As a practicing clinician, she works closely with the Chinese immigrant community in New York City and serve as a supervising Psychologist at Hamilton-Madison House, an APA-accredited internship site.
+She has a number of peer-revised publications and has presented at numerous national conferences with graduate students.
+E-mail: map@wpunj.edu Office: Science Hall, Room 2058 Phone: (973)720-3403

-E-mail: map@wpunj.edu

-Office: Science Hall, Room 2058

-Phone: (973)720-3403